leesei/angular-material-chart-gulp-browserify-boilerplate/README.md

 angular-material-chart-gulp-browserify-boilerplate
 ==================================================

+> [DEPRECATED] I ditched Angular and bower for frontend development (moved to React and Browserify)

 A boilerplate using Angular Material, SASS, Gulp, and Browserify that also utilizes [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide) and Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).

 ---